 What volume and frequency are you dealing with?

-Estimate how many documents arrive daily or weekly, and whether you have peak periods that require burst capacity.
+Estimate how many documents arrive daily or weekly and whether you have peak periods that require burst capacity.

 Understanding these details helps you select a manageable pilot project and set clear goals.

-The project has processed over 100 million transactions since 2020 and saved more than 15,000 employee hours per month, reducing documentation time by 40% and cutting turnaround time in half, as mentioned by Business Insider.
+Omega Healthcare, a revenue-cycle firm supporting over 350 healthcare organizations, automated its billing and insurance document-processing system.
+The project has processed over 100 million transactions since 2020 and saved more than 15,000 employee hours per month, reducing documentation time by 40% and cutting turnaround time in half, according to Business Insider.

 In a financial services firm from HyperScience's study, managing commercial card onboarding agreements involved manual processing that took over 90 minutes per case, creating a significant bottleneck.